hapticssymposium-org/hs2026/site/content/presenting/toh-posters.md

 ---
-title: Transactions on Haptics Posters
+title: IEEE Transactions on Haptics Posters
 deadline: January 31, 2024
 description: >-
   Authors of articles recently published in the IEEE Transactions on Haptics (ToH) are invited to present their work during a joint poster session, featuring recent ToH and Work-In-Progress (WIP) publications.
 The poster session is planned as a single-track session, scheduled for the second day of the conference, and will not be held in parallel with any podium or demonstration sessions.
 This is a great opportunity for journal authors to engage with other scientists and reach a larger audience.
 weight: 6
 ---
-# Transactions on Haptics Posters
+# IEEE Transactions on Haptics Posters
 Authors of articles recently published in the IEEE Transactions on Haptics (ToH) are invited to present their work during a joint poster session, featuring recent ToH and Work-In-Progress (WIP) publications.
 The poster session is planned as a single-track session, scheduled for the second day of the conference, and will not be held in parallel with any podium or demonstration sessions.
 This is a great opportunity for journal authors to engage with other scientists and reach a larger audience.

 ## Participation Criteria